DataONEorg/member-node-info/custom_properties.md

   -m "//node[identifier/text()='${NODE_ID}']/property[@key='${PROPERTY}']" -v "."
 ```

 All dates MUST be in UTC and formatted as ISO-8601 (`YYYY-MM-DDTHH:mm:ss.sssZ`).
 If the time portion is unknown, then substitute `12:00:00.000`.
-For example:
+Example:

 ```
 2017-03-20T15:25:53.514Z